swidler/roam-python/README.md

 modern sample

-    This is currently loaded from a text file:
+    This can be loaded from a text file:
     Download bone5.zip from http://carmelab.huji.ac.il/data.html and unzip into script directory.
+    Alternatively, use a Bismark result file in the BedGraph or Cov format and specify in the config file.

+CpG coordinates

+	cpg_coords.P is a pickled object containing the coordinates of all CpGs in the genome.
+	Download the CpG coordinate file from http://carmelab.huji.ac.il/data.html and unzip into objects subdirectory of script directory.

 Running the script